March 3rd 2021 Update

 What does all of this mean?

-1) We have resumed scheduling elective and routine care.
-We will be limiting the number of people in the clinic at one time based on recommendations from the Dallas Country Department of Health.
+1) We will be limiting the number of people in the clinic at one time based on recommendations from the Dallas Country Department of Health.
 As such, Dr. Newman asks that you not bring along others unless absolutely necessary, i.e., for transportation.

 3) If you are running out of a prescribed medication, please contact us and we can transmit a refill electronically to your pharmacy.